Dr. Bronwyn MacFarlane

 Office Fax 501.
 569. 3547

 Bronwyn MacFarlane is Associate Professor of Gifted and Talented Education in the Department of Educational Leadership.
-She works with the UALR Mahony Center for Gifted Education and teaches graduate level courses in Gifted Education Administration.
+She works with the UALR Mahony Center for Gifted Education and teaches graduate level courses in Gifted Education Administration and Educational Leadership.